 Front Yard Tree Program

-Property owners in these municipalities are eligible to have us plant trees in your yard at little or no cost to you.
+The Yard Tree Program is made possible through the support and partnership of the following Metro Atlanta municipalities.
+Property owners in these municipalities are eligible to have us plant trees in your yard at no cost to you.

 NOTE: If you submitted a request last season but never made it to the planting phase, please contact our team at email@example.com.
 In your email, please include your name, address, and phone number, and we will reconnect with you to move your request forward.

-After submitting a request, one of our NeighborWoods project coordinators will contact you for a consultation.
+- After submitting a request, one of our NeighborWoods project coordinators will contact you for a consultation.

 - Must be a resident of a participating city listed above.